OSGeo/OSGeoLive-doc/en/overview/osm_overview.rst

   :alt: screenshot
   :align: right

-* Global massively crowdsouced dataset
+* Global massively crowd-sourced dataset
 * A number of editors to choose from
 * A number of renderers to choose from (including online)
 * Free to use